Supporting Native Grassroots Projects in the Fediverse

 Grassroots networks

-Its goal is to enable fair, transparent, and inclusive governance for communities striving for equity and sustainability.
+Its goal is to enable fair, transparent, and inclusive governance for active producer communities striving for more equity and sustainability.

 With all the projects, feedback and support can make a difference.
 Let’s work together to build goodwill and foster consensus around “native” projects.
 If you think that there is a need for decentralization, trust-based systems, and grassroots empowerment, please comment, share widely, and help to create a stronger, more inclusive future.

-Apply and simultaneously build a parallel path of community support, donations, partnerships, volunteer time.
-That way, the inevitable #NLnet rejection doesn’t kill all the momentum.
+So we need to apply and simultaneously build a parallel path of community support, donations, partnerships, volunteer time.
+That way, the inevitable sad #NLnet rejection doesn’t kill all the momentum.

-Shifting the blocking?
+So ow do we shift the blocking?
 Maybe translate native ideas into their language.
 Bureaucracies like “deliverables,” “impact metrics,” “alignment with EU digital policy.”
-Wrap your radical #4opens core in a frame they can recognise: resilience, digital sovereignty, anti-disinformation, democratic participation.
-That’s harder for them to ignore and strengthens the “native” path.
+Wrap the radical #4opens core in to a framing they can recognise: resilience, digital sovereignty, anti-disinformation, democratic participation?
+That might be harder for them to ignore.

-Expose the bias.
-Not in a bitter way, but in a constructive one: point out the repeated rejection of grassroots-native projects while funding flows to #geekproblem/NGOs.
-This pressure helps them re-balance (and others will maybe notice).
+This could expose the bias, in a bitter way, a constructive one: point out the repeated rejection of grassroots-native projects while funding flows to #geekproblem/NGOs.
+This grassroots pressure helps them re-balance (and others will maybe notice).

 If you want to help, share the 3 projects (#MakingHistory, #IndymediaBack, #OGB) in #Fediverse channels.
-Frame this positively: “If we want a living #openweb, we need to fund and support native projects, not just corporate/NGO clones.” make it harder for them to keep sidelining.
+Frame this positively: “If we want a living #openweb, we need to fund and support native projects, not just corporate/NGO clones.” make it harder for them to keep negatively balancing the #geekproblem mess

 #KISS